bgoucher16/SNHU-CS499/README.md

 **Data Structures and Algoritms**

-Link to full write up <a href="https://github.com/bgoucher16/SNHU-CS499/tree/main/CS%20499%20Algorithms%20and%20Data%20Structures"> Click here </a>
+Link to source code <a href="https://github.com/bgoucher16/SNHU-CS499/tree/main/CS%20499%20Algorithms%20and%20Data%20Structures"> Click here </a>

 This project was apart of the Mobile Arcitecture and Programming class.
 In the beginning it had all of the requirements as mentioned above, but to improve this project it was going to need some functionality for future use.
 So, I wanted to add a search bar, but just adding a search bar with a query wasn't going to be good enough.
 So, my plan was to make it so that when a user enters in an item number that they are looking for it will input all of the items from the database that relate to them into a Binary Search Tree and then iterate through that tree to find the number that was previously searched for.
 If the number is not found then it will return False and tell the user that the number was not found, but if it is found they will be taken to a new screen that shows them all the information that could want about that specific item.